Study portals

 • You can take bus 200 (Lisbjerg Erhvervspark/Søftenvej) or light rail L2 (Lisbjergskolen or Klokhøjen).
 Buses 118 and 2A also stop in Lisbjerg.
 Take a look at the timetables

-• Please note that, until 1 June, the light rail is operating on a reduced schedule and will not stop at Lisbjergskolen.
+• Please note that the light rail is currently operating on a reduced schedule and will not stop at Lisbjergskolen.
 Please use the Klokhøjen light rail stop instead.
 For more information and updates, visit the Midttrafik website.

 • You can also use the new commuter bike path, which goes all the way up to the Exam Hall.

-• Parking at the exam hall is limited, but you can use the car park at the Klokhøjen light rail stop
+• Parking at the exam hall is limited, but you can use the car park at the Klokhøjen light rail stop.
+Read more about parking in the section below.

 See map of the Exam House